 - Click Confirm.

-Step 2: Set flow direction between Wrike and Airtable
+Step 2: Set flow direction for new Wrike tasks or Airtable records

 Flow direction determines how new work items (e.g., tasks or records) are created by Unito.
 That means you can decide whether to have new Wrike tasks turn into Airtable records, vice versa, or both simultaneously.
 Just keep in mind that with a two-way flow, you’ll need to set precise rules for each direction.
 Our demo will show you a two-way flow direction but feel free to pick an option that best suits your current needs.